subsquid/docs/docs/squid-cli/secrets.md

 `sqd secrets`
 =============

-Manage account secrets.
+Manage account secrets

 The secrets are exposed as environment variables, and are accessible to all the squids deployed by the current Aquarium account.

 * [`sqd secrets:ls`](#sqd-secretsls)
 * [`sqd secrets:rm NAME`](#sqd-secretsrm-name)